javalce/dotfiles/.github/README.md

 Installs docker and docker-compose as **Docker** recommends in their [docs](https://docs.docker.com/engine/install).
 Also adds the current user to the docker group.

+> [!NOTE]
+> On Manjaro and EndeavourOS, there are not official packages from Docker, so it installs the `docker` and `docker-compose` packages from their respective distro repositories.

 - docker
 - docker compose